-In case of failure in the registration, directors or anyone acting in the name and on behalf of the company will have unlimited liability for all company contractual obligations.
+In the absence of registration, directors or anyone acting in the name and on behalf of the company will have unlimited liability for all company contractual obligations.

 The foreign company and its directors will be liable for company's obligations contracted in Italy in its name (except for European companies given the European principle of freedom of establishment).